awsdocs/amazon-lumberyard-user-guide/doc_source/lua-scripting-ces-api-ui-uitransform2dcomponent.md

 ### GetCanvasPosition<a name="lua-scripting-ces-api-ui-uitransform2dcomponent-getcanvasposition"></a>

-Returns the position for this element in canvas space\.
+Returns the position for this element in the canvas space\.

 **Syntax**